View Map

 See Ireland’s famous sea cliffs from a different angle on the Sliabh Liag Pilgrim Path.
 This route takes you up and along a U-shaped valley between Leargadachtan Mountain and the sea cliffs themselves, on a trail that’s fairly steep but well worth the effort.
 You’ll walk on a combination of green road, track and rough paths, and get cracking views out over the cliffs along the way, as well as a bird’s eye view of the waterfalls that cascade down the edge of the rock into the Atlantic.

-The Sliabh Liag (Slieve League) Pilgrim Path in Co Donegal
+Waterfall on the Sliabh Liag Pilgrim Path in Donegal

-Say hello to the local sheep as you explore the Sliabh Liag Pilgrim Path.
+Make your way to the waterfall on the Sliabh Liag Pilgrim Path.

 Fancy something a little shorter?
 Pop into the Sliabh Liag Visitor Centre, then park at the Ranger Station, where you can walk the 2km path up to the viewing platforms.
 Or see the cliffs from a different perspective entirely on a trip with Sliabh Liag Boat Tours, where you’ll look up at them from the water.